 What does good look like?

-Due to the nauture of the calculation, achieving a high OEE is challenging.
+Due to the nature of the calculation, achieving a high OEE is challenging.
 Scores of 95% in each of the 3 areas only gives an OEE of just under 85.7%.
-World-class is considered between 75% - 90% depending on product complexity and variety, and 60% manufacturers .
+World-class is considered between 75% - 90% depending on product complexity and variety.

-As such, lower scores are common.
-If you entered data for your process above and got a lower result than you were expecting, know that many companies start out with scores < 40%.
+As such, low scores are common.
+Particularly where OEE has not previously been a Key Performance Indicator (KPI).
+If you got a lower result than you were expecting, know that many companies start out with scores < 40%.

 Depending on your product and process the different components can be easier or harder to improve.
 It's rare for a company to get similar scores in each area - particularly those just starting out - and it's not likely to be helpful to aim for this.